Media Kit:

 About Your Creative Process

-• How do your stories begin — with a sketch, a moment with your son, or something else entirely?
+• How do your stories begin — with a sketch, a family moment, or something else entirely?

 • You’ve mentioned that some of your best stories were improvised at bedtime.
 How do those moments turn into books?